8 Best Things to Do in Berat, Albania

 The National Museum of Ethnography is currently closed.

 We recommend joining the Xhiro in the evening.
-The Xhiro is an Albanian tradition, which means everyone starts walking after sunset, so it’s a great way to meet the locals and see Berat in the evening lights.
+The Xhiro is an Albanian tradition, which means everyone starts walking after sunset.
+It’s a great way to meet the locals and see the houses in the evening lights.

 Unfortunately, our flight was delayed, so we only arrived in Berat in the evening when it was already raining, so we didn’t get to experience this lovely tradition.